Oxaide

 Module manufacturers typically warrant less than 0.5% annual degradation for the first 25 years.
 In practice, tropical installations often see 0.6-0.8% annual degradation due to UV exposure, humidity ingress, and thermal cycling.

-The forensic detection: By tracking per-module performance trends over 2+ years (controlling for all environmental variables), we identify degradation rates that exceed warranty thresholds — supporting warranty claims and insurance recoveries.
+The forensic detection: By tracking per-module performance trends over 2+ years, we identify degradation rates that exceed warranty thresholds and support warranty claims and insurance recoveries.

 The fix: Documented evidence for warranty claims and forward-looking financial model adjustments.